 By now the word is out: if you make a profit when you sell a cryptocurrency, your profits are taxable.
-According to an article in Accounting Today To actually pay your taxes is easier said than done if you do not have a clear understanding of how to reflect these profits on your tax returns.
+To actually pay your taxes is easier said than done if you do not have a clear understanding of how to reflect these profits on your tax returns.

 Before you jump in we advise that you instruct either your tax attorney or accountant to calculate your liability accurately.
 You have to pay tax for every year you made crypto profits, irrespective of the amount involved.
 If you bought your cryptocurrency with U.S. dollars your tax liability remains void until you sell the crypto for a profit.